How to Keep Vape Carts From Clogging for Good

 Why Pulling Harder Makes Everything Worse

 Listen to your cart during normal operation.
 A gentle whoosh indicates proper airflow and complete vaporization.
-Gurgling sounds mean liquid oil is entering areas where only vapor should be, warning you to slow down before a clog develops.
-Crackling during draws is normal, but persistent bubbling suggests technique adjustments are needed.
+Gurgling sounds mean liquid oil is entering areas where only vapor should be.

 Voltage settings matter more than most people realize.
-Too low, and oil doesn't vaporize completely, leaving liquid residue in airways.
+Too low, and oil doesn't vaporize completely, leaving liquid residue in the airways.
 Too high, and oil burns rather than vaporizes, creating sticky residue that hardens into clogs.
-Most quality carts work best at their designed voltage without adjustment, but if your battery allows control, start conservative and increase gradually if needed.

 The Right Way to Store Your Cart (Most Guides Get This Wrong)